Jigsaw-23122002/ETH-Mumbai-2024/README.md

   <a href="https://fairplayxi-sarvagnya.vercel.app?_vercel_share=7XUHmYBZNDSloyWxg1fHNNumRZ4w0JVq">Deployed App</a>
 </h4>

-🧪 An open-source, up-to-date toolkit for building decentralized applications (dapps) on the Ethereum blockchain.
-It's designed to make it easier for developers to create and deploy smart contracts and build user interfaces that interact with those contracts.
+🧪 FairPlayXI is a decentralized and sybil-resistant protocol tailored for fantasy sports enthusiasts.
+With a strong emphasis on privacy, FairPlayXI aims to revolutionize the realm of fantasy sports, offering an on-chain platform similar to Dream11, specifically tailored for cricket enthusiasts.

 ⚙️ Built using NextJS, RainbowKit, Hardhat, Wagmi, Viem, and Typescript.